RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Definitions/Robot Info.md

 Simulation: Plug the Robot Info output of this component into the Robot Info input of the Inverse Kinematics or Forward Kinematics component.

-Code Generation: Plug the Robot Info output of this component into the Robot Info input of the RAPID Generator component for Code Generation.
+Code Generation: Plug the Robot Info output of this component into the Robot Info input of the [RAPID generator component]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/RAPID Generator.md %}) for Code Generation.